NucleusEngineering/serverless/.journey/03-operate.neos.md

 ### The four golden signals

-SRE defines _four goden signals_ to always keep track of in most systems.
+SRE defines _four golden signals_ to always keep track of in most systems.

 **Latency**: The time it takes to service a request.
 It’s important to distinguish between the latency of successful requests and the latency of failed requests.
 For example, an HTTP 500 error triggered due to loss of connection to a database or other critical backend might be served very quickly; however, as an HTTP 500 error indicates a failed request, factoring 500s into your overall latency might result in misleading calculations.
 On the other hand, a slow error is even worse than a fast error!
 Therefore, it’s important to track error latency, as opposed to just filtering out errors.